0x3F3F/0x3F3F.github.io/_posts/2026-01-01-2025_Portfolio-Review.md

 ### Coal
 The coal allocation is **weighted towards thermal**, direct met coal holdings were sold with Glencore now providing that exposure.

 Thermal coal is a **capital starved sector**, with major producers pulling out.
-It gives an opportunity to **play the AI bubble indirectly** and cheaply.
+It gives an opportunity to **play the AI bubble indirectly and cheaply**.
 I like to express views indirectly as often the 2nd derivative doesn't reflect reality (until it does).
 The power demands of AI data centres mean that coal (and gas, though lead times on gas turbines are ~6yrs) will likely fuel most of that demand as they are the **only reliable sources that can quickly ramp up**.
 This comes at a time when investments in coal and gas production have been weak.